davelens/forkcms-behat/README.md

 This includes a cleanup of all fixtures after the scenario is completed.

 ### @javascript
-Scenarios marked with the ```@javascript``` tag require Selenium to be running.
+Scenarios marked with the ```@javascript``` tag require a Selenium server to be up and running.

-To start a server, run the following command:
+To start a Selenium server, run the following command:

 ```java -jar /usr/local/bin/selenium-server-standalone-2.31.0.jar```